Should I Keep Investing Even Through Times of Market Volatility?

 Why do we advise our clients to focus on the long-term?

 Historically, periods of volatility are followed by periods of positive performance.
-If you are quick to react, and you sell shortly after the market drops, you will miss the opportunity to make gains when it bounces back.
+If you are quick to react, and you sell shortly after the market drops, you can miss the critical opportunity to make gains when it bounces back.

 Volatile periods are cyclical, and past trends indicate that positive trading days frequently happen shortly after negative ones.
 By remaining disciplined and focused on the long-term, you can ride out the lows and capitalize on the future highs down the road.